Five English Baroque

 Notes

-Henry Purcell was born in London circa 1659.
-He began his musical career as a chorister in the Chapel Royal, then as organ tuner at Westminster Abbey.
-In 1677 he was appointed as composer-in-ordinary for the violins, then organist of Westminster Abbey in 1679.
-In 1682 he became an organist at the Chapel Royal, and subsequently keeper of the king’s instruments.
-He died in London in 1695.
-His Trumpet Tune in D Major, from Musick's Handmaid, Part II (Twelve Lessons), is a regal and familiar composition in the genre of a processional; its repetitions are realized here in varying textures and voicings that allow for greater contrast and registrational variety on the organ.
-The Rondeau, from the incidental music composed for the drama, Abdelazer, appears (in a diminished meter) in his Lessons for keyboard.
-It is also featured as the theme of Benjamin Britten’s A Young Person’s Guide to the Orchestra.
-The elegant Chaconne from King Arthur is a literal transcription from the original scoring for strings, with editorial suggestions for varied and contrasting dynamic levels and timbres.
-Unlike both Couperins’ treatment of the chaconne as a rondeau, Purcell’s structure in King Arthur’s ‘First Music’ (i.e., an overture or sinfonia), is that of a passacaglia, in which a ground bass of four-squared length (eight bars of music in this instance) is repeated with varied harmonies, textures, and rhythms in its acompanimental voices.
+Henry Purcell was born in London circa 1659, deceased in 1695.
+He began his musical career as a chorister in the Chapel Royal, then as an organ tuner at Westminster Abbey.
+In 1677 he was appointed as composer-in-ordinary for the violins, and subsequently as organist of Westminster Abbey in 1679.
+In 1682 Purcell became an organist for the Chapel Royal, and subsequently keeper of the king’s instruments.
+His Trumpet Tune in D Major, from Musick's Handmaid, Part II (Twelve Lessons), is a regal and familiar composition presented in the manner of a processional; its repetitions are realized here in varying textures and voicings that allow for greater contrast and registrational variety on the organ.
+The Rondeau, from the incidental music composed for the drama, Abdelazar, also appears (in a diminished meter) in his Lessons for keyboard.
+In later years it would emerge as the theme of Benjamin Britten’s A Young Person’s Guide to the Orchestra.
+Purcell’s elegant Chaconne from King Arthur is a literal transcription from the original scoring for strings, with editorial suggestions for varied and contrasting dynamic levels and timbres.
+The structure seen in King Arthur’s ‘First Music’ (i.e., an overture or sinfonia), is similar to that of a passacaglia, in which a ground bass (eight measures of music in length) is repeated with varied harmonies, textures and rhythms in its acompanimental voices.
 Purcell introduces additional contrast by means of an intervening modulation to the parallel minor key, with an eventual return to the original major tonic.